vporton/zondirectory/doc/audit.md

 `_voteChildParent()` was accessible without **any** restriction, that mean anyone could vote with **zero cost**.

+@vporton: That's correct: `_voteChildParent()` is called from `voteChildParent()` and the "amount" of the vote is `msg.value`.
+So voting without any cost would produce a zero-value vote, what is not a security volnurability.

 <a name="H03"/>

 ## H03 - Possible Ethereum trapped and lost